remk/james-project/src/adr/0019-distributed-blob-garbage-collector.md

 ## Alternatives

-Not de-duplicating the blobs content, this simple approach which involves storing the same blob a lot of times can in some scenario be really slow and costly.
+Not de-duplicating the blobs' content, this simple approach which involves storing the same blob a lot of times can in some scenario be really slow and costly.
 Albeit it can in some case be preferred for the sake of simplicity, data security...